luisdelaye/Mexstrain/README.md

 Next, go to [GISAID](https://www.gisaid.org) and download all fasta sequences (sequences.fasta) and asociated metadata (metadata.tsv).
 You will find these files in 'Downloads -> Downoads packages'.
 Also download Spike protein sequences in FASTA format (spikeprot####.fasta).
 You can find these sequences in 'Downloads -> Alignment and proteins'.

 Also in [GISAID](https://www.gisaid.org), download all the metadata of the genome sequences from the country (or any other geographical region) on which you would like to focus your Nextstrain analysis.
-In this case, we will download all complete and high coverage sequences from Mexico (gisaid_hcov-19_2021_##_##_##.tsv).
+In this case, we will download the metadata from all complete and high coverage sequences from Mexico (gisaid_hcov-19_2021_##_##_##.tsv).
 You can find this information in 'Search -> Location -> North America -> Mexico' and by clicking in the boxes 'complete' and 'high coverage' and when asked, download the 'Patient status metadata'.

 In summary, you will have to download from Nextstrain and GISAID the following files: